rafalp/Misago/dev-docs/plugins/hooks/check-start-poll-permission-hook.md

     ...
 ```

 Misago function used to check if the user has permission to start polls.
-Raises Django's `PermissionDenied` with an error message if they can't.
+Raises Django's `PermissionDenied` with an error message if they don't.

 ### Arguments